JSON panels allow Pipedrive users to see and use the data from your app directly inside Pipedrive in the form of a

 Plan out your use case

 Create the JSON schema for your JSON panel.
-Validation of the schema will be done in Marketplace Manager.
+Validation of the schema will be done in Developer Hub.

 Configure an API endpoint on your side to respond to Pipedrive’s request.
 The endpoint should be able to respond/return different sets of data based on the user’s input choices.

 Keep in mind: if you already have a live app, please create another test app for testing your panel and/or panel actions.

-If you already have an app or an integration available in the Pipedrive Marketplace, please create a new test app for the development of the JSON panels and to make sure they work properly.
+If you already have an app or an integration available in the Pipedrive Marketplace, please create a new test app to develop the JSON panels and ensure they work properly.

-Remember that any changes saved when updating a public app in the Marketplace Manager will all be immediately visible for your app users.
+Remember that any changes saved when updating a public app in Developer Hub will immediately be visible to your app users.

-In the header of the JSON panel are your app's icon and the name of the JSON panel.
-Both the icon and the JSON panel's name can be added to your app's listing in the Marketplace Manager.
-Since your app's icon will be displayed next to the title of the JSON panel and it'll be minimized, please consider how recognizable your icon is when it's displayed in the JSON panel.
+In the header of the JSON panel are your app’s icon and the name of the JSON panel.
+The icon and the JSON panel’s name can be added to your app’s listing in Developer Hub.
+Since your app’s icon will be displayed next to the title of the JSON panel and will be minimized, please consider how recognizable your icon is when it’s displayed in the JSON panel.